marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     /proc                   /proc       proc    default

 Chapter 10 of the Gentoo Handbook deals with the installation of the bootloader.
-I will use grub legacy (i.e. v1), since I am quite familiar with it and it will help speed up the process.
-Inside the chrooted environment proceed as follows.
+I will use grub legacy (i.e. v0.97), since I am quite familiar with it and it will help speed up the process.

     export DONT_MOUNT_BOOT=1
     emerge --config =grub-0.97-r12